Rawda-Yousry/Ampersand-Constant-Usage-Report/sub.md

 }
 ```
-So, if we tried the above code a compiling erroe will appear" you cannot assign to a variable that is const", as we cannot change the value of a as it declared as const.</br></br>
+So, if we tried the above code a compiling erroe will appear" you cannot assign to a variable that is const", as we cannot change the value of a as it declared as const.

-<b><p style="color:lightgreen;">Constant Data Members of a Class:</p></b>
+## Constant Data Members of a Class:

 The keyword ‘const’ can also be used with the data members of a class.
 If we define a const data member of a class then we must have to initialize that data member through the constructor of the class.
 The value of const data members cannot be changed through the object of the variable as shown in the code below.
 ```